neocotic/europa/packages/node-europa/README.md

 ## API

+TODO: Improve documentation within monorepo

-You will find documentation for the API on [Europa](https://github.com/NotNinja/europa).
+You will find documentation for the API on [Europa](https://github.com/NotNinja/europa/tree/master/packages/europa).

 Here's some things to note for this implementation: